IF YOU NEEDED SURGERY, WHAT WOULD YOU WANT?

 Q: Will my pet need an Elizabethan collar (E-collar, cone of shame, lampshade, etc) after the procedure?

-A: No - at Chertsey Vets, we use Lycra medical pet T-shirts; even though the incisions are tiny, it is still an incision.
+A: No - at Chertsey Vets, we use Lycra medical pet T-shirts.
+We fine that our patients are much happier!

 If your pet licks at this small incision it could still become infected and require at minimum antibiotics and at worst a second surgery.